Emotional Well-being

 The jury remains out on an exact or all-encompassing definition, although among experts there’s an emerging consensus that several common factors co-exist, factors which collectively represent and illustrate what emotional well-being looks and feels like.

-Healthy levels of emotional well-being are reflected in how happy we are, how at ease, relaxed, comfortable and in the flow we are with our life, together with the amount of confidence, fulfillment, harmony, certainty, and contentment we experience.
+Healthy levels of emotional well-being are reflected in how happy we are, how at ease, relaxed, comfortable, calm, poised and in the flow we are with our life, together with the amount of confidence, fulfillment, harmony, certainty, and contentment we experience.

-How can we improve and enhance our emotional well-being?
+How can we elevate and enhance our emotional well-being?

 Whilst feelings of discomfort, dis-ease, disharmony, discontentment, disruption, and distress are difficult to avoid altogether, their strength will be mediocre and their existence fleeting if our overall state of emotional well-being is robust.